deconst/deconst-docs/writing-docs/layout-assets.rst

 JavaScript
 ^^^^^^^^^^

-JavaScript files should be placed in a subdirectory of ``assets/js`` named after the bundle.
+JavaScript files should be placed in a subdirectory of ``assets/js`` with a directory name that will become the name of your bundle.
 You **must** include a file called ``index`` that lists the JavaScript files that should be included in the bundle,

 Given a JavaScript bundle containing: